 When receiving data, the transmit array is generated by the module, transferred via Flatstream and must then be reproduced in the receive array.
 The structure of the incoming data stream can be set with the mode register.
-The algorithm for receiving the data does not change in this regard.
+The algorithm for receiving the data remains unchanged in this regard.